brevzin/cpp_proposals/2287_designated_base/designated-base.md

 # Proposal

 The tricky part here is: how do we name the `A` base class of `B` in the _designated-initializer-list_?
-While non-static data members have to *identifier*s, base classes can be much more complicated.
-We do not actually have a way to name the `A` base class subobject of a `B` today &mdash; the only way to get there is by casting.
+While non-static data members have *identifier*s, base classes can be much more complicated.
+They can be qualified names, they can have template arguments, etc. We also do not actually have a way to name the `A` base class subobject of a `B` today &mdash; the only way to get there is via a cast.
 This means there's no corresponding consistent syntax to choose along with the `.` that we already have.

 Daveed Vandevoorde makes the suggestion that we can use `:` to introduce an _id-expression_ that names a base class.
 This would allow the following initialization syntax: